noodldocs/noodldocs.github.io/nodes/standard/number-remapper.md

 # Number Remapper

-Maps a range of inputs to a different range of outputs
+Maps a range of input valuess to a different range of output values.

 ![](number-remapper.png)

 <div class = "node-inputs">

 ## Inputs

 **Input Value**
-The number to remap
+The number to remap.

 **Input Minimum**
-When the *Input Value* equals this value the output of this node will exactly equal the value specified in *Output Minimum*
+When the _Input Value_ equals this value the output of this node will exactly equal the value specified in _Output Minimum_.

 **Input Maximum**
-When the *Input Value* equals this value the output of this node will exactly equal the value specified in *Output Maximum*
+When the _Input Value_ equals this value the output of this node will exactly equal the value specified in _Output Maximum_.

 **Output Minimum**
-The lowest value to output
+The lowest value to output.

 **Output Maximum**
-The highest value to output
+The highest value to output.

 **Clamp Output**
-Controls the behavior if the *Input Value* is lower than *Input Minimum* or higher than *Input Maximum*.
+Controls the behavior if the _Input Value_ is lower than _Input Minimum_ or higher than _Input Maximum_.

-If *Clamp Output* is set to *Yes* then the output will cannot be lower than *Output Minimum* or higher than *Output Maximum*.
-If *Clamp Output* is set to *No* then the output will be linearly extrapolated and will be lower or higher than the specified minimum and maximum values.
+If _Clamp Output_ is set to _Yes_ then the output will not be lower than _Output Minimum_ or higher than _Output Maximum_.
+If _Clamp Output_ is set to _No_ then the output will be linearly extrapolated and will be lower or higher than the specified minimum and maximum values.

 </div>